 - Read, write, speak, and understand the English language

 - Have a high school diploma or equivalent

 Today, the FAA has approximately 170 approved Aircraft Mechanic Trade Schools on their website.
 You can attend one or a combination of these schools to gain the practical experience you'll need to become an aircraft mechanic.
 These schools are mandated by the FAA to offer at least 1900 class-hours of training, and the courses last about 18 months, on average.

 Some of these schools offer Associate or Bachelor degrees in conjunction with the Aircraft Mechanic Training Certification.

 Many A&P mechanics today were trained in the military.
 As a military mechanic, you could be working on anything from large airliners and transports to jet fighters and attack helicopters.
 If you decide to go this route, upon your discharge from the military, you'll need to take the necessary FAA tests and have the proper documentation of your practical experience.

 Once you have passed the required tests, you'll be eligible to apply for A&P mechanic jobs in New Jersey.
 However, please note that military experience can sometimes be too specific, and not meet the broad specifications required by the FAA.
-Even after your discharge, you may have to attend one of the FAA-approved Aircraft Mechanic Schools.
+Even after your discharge, you may have to attend one of the FAA-approved Aircraft Mechanic Trade Schools in New Jersey.

 On the job training... a very few people earn the required minimum coursework and skill set needed to pass the A&P certification tests through on the job training.